kulics/koral/book-en/control-type.md

 E.g:
 ```
-number(): Int {
+Number(): Int {
     get {           # means get, equivalent to getter in other languages
         <- (7)      # only returns 7
     }
 }
 ```
-In this way, number has a special method to get the value.
-When calling number, it will execute the internal logic.
+In this way, Number has a special method to get the value.
+When calling Number, it will execute the internal logic.

 Note that this control data has only one getter method, so it only supports the get operation and the caller cannot assign it.
 ## Set Operation